An autocovariance-based learning framework for high-dimensional functional time series: Empirical studies

 \subsection{Real data analysis}

-We further illustrate our developed methodology using a public financial dataset, which was obtained from the WRDS database and consists of high-frequency observations of prices for S\&P~100 index and component stocks (list available in Table~3 of the Supplementary Material, we removed several stocks for which the data were not available so that $p=98$ in our analysis) in year~2017 comprising 251 trading days.
-We obtain one-minute resolution prices and hence convert the trading period (9:30--16:00) to minutes $[0, 390].$ We construct cumulative intraday return (CIDR) trajectories \cite[]{horvath2014}, in percentage, by $W_{tj}(u_k)=100[\log\{P_{tj}(u_k)\} - \log\{P_{tj}(u_1)\}],$ where $P_{tj}(u_k)$ $(t\in[n], j\in[p], k\in[N])$ denotes the price of the $j$-th stock at the $k$-th minute after the opening time on the $t$-th trading day.
-Such CIDR curves always start from zero and have nearly the same shape as the original price curves, but make the stationarity assumption more plausible.
+In this section, we illustrate our developed methodology using a public financial dataset, which was obtained from the WRDS database and consists of high-frequency observations of prices for S\&P~100 index and component stocks (list available in Table~\ref{name.tb} in Appendix~\ref{ap_sim}, we removed several stocks for which the data were not available so that $p=98$ in our analysis) in year~2017 comprising 251 trading days.
+We obtain one-minute resolution prices by using the last transaction price in each one-minute interval after removing the outliers, and hence convert the trading period (9:30--16:00) to minutes $[0, 390].$ We construct cumulative intraday return (CIDR) trajectories \citep{horvath2014}, in percentage, by $W_{tj}(u_k)=100[\log\{P_{tj}(u_k)\} - \log\{P_{tj}(u_1)\}],$ where $P_{tj}(u_k)$ $(t\in[n], j\in[p], k\in[N])$ denotes the price of the $j$-th stock at the $k$-th minute after the opening time on the $t$-th trading day.
+We work with mildly smoothed CIDRs obtained by expanding the data with respect to a $45$-dimensional B-spline basis.
+The CIDR curves always start from zero and have nearly the same shape as the original price curves, but make the stationarity assumption more plausible. { We performed the functional KPSS test \citep{horvath2014} on CIDR curves for each stock using the R package \verb"fsta" \citep{shang2013}.
+The p-values are all larger than 1\%, which indicates that there is no overwhelming evidence against the stationarity.}

-Our interest is in predicting the intraday return of the S\&P~100 index based on observed CIDR trajectories of component stocks, $W_{tj}(u), u \in \cU= [0,N]$ up to time $N,$ where, e.g. $N=$ 360 corresponds to 30 minutes prior to the closing time of the trading day.
-With this in mind, we construct a sparse SFLR model with erroneous functional predictors as follows
+Our target is to predict the intraday return of the S\&P~100 index based on observed CIDR trajectories of component stocks, $W_{tj}(u), u \in \cU= [0,N]$ up to time $N,$ where, e.g., $N=$ 360 corresponds to 30 minutes prior to the closing time of the trading day.
+With this in mind, we construct a sparse SFLR model with erroneous functional covariates as follows